codecrafters-io/build-your-own-redis/stage_descriptions/bitmaps-05-yf6.md

 ### Notes

 - In this stage, you'll only need to handle creating or growing a key by a small offset (creating the key if it does not exist).
-You won't need to handle out-of-range offsets, or `SETBIT` on a bit that is already `1`.
+You won't need to handle out-of-range offsets.
 - `STRLEN` returns the string's length in bytes.
 If the key does not exist, `STRLEN` returns `0`.